Xaviju/bitacora/README.md

 npm install
 ```

+## Requirements

+To be able to config bitacora ensure your IOP has:

+- A prefix written at the beggining of your user stories.
+E.g.`[DESIGN TOKENS]`
+- Uses a hashtag in the chat.
+E.g. #design-tokens
+- Has a IOP channel in the Kaleidos chat

 ## Configuration

 The script uses a configuration file `config.json` to specify various parameters.
 Below is a detailed explanation of each configuration option: